About

 • Eat mindfully: Include whole grains, green vegetables, fruits, and lean proteins.

-• Stay active: A brisk 30-minute walk or light exercise most days of the week can improve circulation and lower sugar levels.
+• Stay active: A brisk 30-minute walk or light exercise most days of the week.

 • Avoid smoking and limit alcohol: Both directly increase your risk of heart disease.